top of page

 2. Two person teams.
 Teams must stay together on the same body of water.

 3. Teams will attempt to catch-video-release the 25 eligible species in the allotted time frame.
 Angling will only be permitted from Saturday 6 AM – 8 PM and Sunday 6 AM- 3 PM.
-Each day an extra hour will be allotted after tournament angling is over (8pm-9pm SAT & 3pm-4pm SUN) for teams to submit their final catches of the day to the "Cinebody" application.
+Each day an extra hour will be allotted after tournament angling is over (8pm-9pm SAT & 3pm-4pm SUN) for teams to submit their final catches of the day to the application.
 Videos must be submitted for each fish caught, no exceptions.
 No blurred or modified backgrounds.

 4. Tournament judges are looking for proper fish identification and sustainable fish handling with all video clip submissions.
 Videos received after 9 PM Saturday or after 4 PM Sunday will not be counted.
 NO SUBMISSIONS outside the 1 hour grace period!!!!!!